Perhap/perhap/README.md

 ## Using Perhap

-In it's current state, Perhap is an umbrella project with domain services implemented as umbrella apps and given domain events and models.
-This is not its final form.

-### Using Perhap as an Elixir library

-This use case is coming soon.
+Perhap is a framework library that can be imported into an application to provide for the receipt and distribution of events, persistence of those events, and for answering queries about models.

-As an Elixir library, Perhap can be added to a projects dependencies, configured for the appropriate backend database, and started as an application.
+Perhap can be added to a projects dependencies, configured for the appropriate backend database, and started as an application.
 The developer then sets up events much like we use routes in a web framework like Phoenix, pattern matching on incoming events and then passing them along with a persisted model to a reducer function.
 If the reducer relies on more than one model, all of the models can be retrieved and delivered to the reducer.
 The reducer function returns one transformed model, and zero or more new events for Perhap to distribute.

 Perhap maintains routes for receiving new events over HTTP, answering queries for lists of events by event ID or entity ID, delivering models representing entities within a domain, and delivering updates to a model over websockets.

-### Using Perhap as a service

-This use case is coming later.

-As a service, Perhap provides an event store and distribution framework.
-Incoming events are persisted and then published to a message bus where services can subscribe to the messages they use.
-Alternatively, services running on the Erlang virtual machine can register a pattern for events of interest along with their PID, and receive messages when matching events are received.
-Typically such services are expected to maintain their own model persistence, but Perhap will receive models back on request and make them available to its clients within a bounded context.

 ## Perhap is Reactive

 Perhap is a [reactive system](http://www.reactivemanifesto.org/) and is intended to support and fulfill the expected characteristics of a reactive architecture in several ways.

-*Responsive*.Perhap is designed to receive and persist events in 10 milliseconds or less, typically 3 or 4 milliseconds.
+*Responsive* Perhap is designed to receive and persist events in 10 milliseconds or less, typically 3 or 4 milliseconds.
 Once an event is received, it will pass it to subscribed services along with their models.
 As pure functions, those services are typically also able to perform reductions in a responsive, predictable, and consistent manner so that the full loop from receiving an event to delivering an updated model can be considered reactive.

 *Resilient* Perhap uses back ends based on the Dynamo Paper for persisting both events and models.
 So far, versions have been built using Riak, DynamoDB, and Cassandra.
 The Perhap API and domain services are implemented using a stateless pattern that can be distributed across an arbitrary number of nodes without need for coordination beyond load balancing.